I Got Life! - A charming & funny film with menopause at its heart!

 This is clever, laugh out loud and moving film beautifully captures the issues facing women across generations, from teenage daughters to liberated grannies.
 The film’s director, Blandine Lenoir, says she likes to tackle serious taboo subjects and the more serious the subject, the funnier she likes to make it.
 In I Got Life, she’s used her personal experience to grab the taboo subject of menopause with both hands and make a truly funny, joyful film.

 I Got Life (Aurore) is in UK cinemas on March 23rd.
-It's a Hot Flush 5 star film!
+It's a Positive Pause 5 star film!